Getting started

 }

-Run cli application
+Run the CLI application

 go run main.go